Tudor Hall, Banbury, North Oxon

-Tudor Hall is a rural girl’s secondary boarding and day school in Bloxham, near Banbury for 11-18 year olds.
+Tudor Hall is a rural girls’ secondary boarding and day school in Bloxham, near Banbury for 11-18 year olds.
 It’s a small school, with 332 girls, 75% of whom board in a stonkingly lovely setting.
-It feels like a National Trust estate as you approach over cattle grids and rolling countryside (and cows right by the car).
+It feels like a National Trust estate as you approach over cattle grids and rolling countryside (and cows metres from the car).
 Tudor Hall also owns nearby Carrdus School for kids 3-11.

-An 18 metre covered swimming pool is probably the headline sporting attraction here along with the floodlit astroturf for 9 netball courts and 9 tennis courts, a further 4 hard tennis courts and 3 netball courts (are you keeping up?), 2 lacrosse pitches, fitness suite, hall for dance and a grass athetics track.
-Further afield Tudor Hall girls have access to Banbury Harriers Athletics Club, with their all-weather athletics track, Banbury Hockey Club, Wade Gymnastics Club, and Wood Green 50 metre outdoor swimming pool.
+An 18 metre covered swimming pool is probably the headline sporting attraction here along with the floodlit astroturf for 9 netball courts and 9 tennis courts, a further 4 hard tennis courts and 3 netball courts, 2 lacrosse pitches, fitness room, hall for dance and a grass athletics track.
+Further afield, Tudor Hall girls have access to Banbury Harriers Athletics Club with its all-weather athletics track, Banbury Hockey Club, Wade Gymnastics Club, and Wood Green 50 metre outdoor swimming pool.
 The one area that could do with an upgrade is the fitness room – it’s a bit pokey in size – but other than that it’s happy days for sporty types.

-The theatre complex complete with natty neon signage and a super-active drama department makes this school an attractive proposition for jazz handers, but music is also a big deal at Tudor – out of 336 pupils, 290 of them take weekly individual music lessons.
-Even the most ferocious tiger mum would be pleased with those stats!
+The theatre complex, complete with natty neon signage and a super-active drama department, makes this school an attractive proposition for jazz handers, but music is also a big deal at Tudor – out of 336 pupils, 290 of them take weekly individual music lessons.
 There’s a purpose-built music building housing 13 practice rooms, a music technology suite (no music tech GSCE or A level though, in case you’re hoping to produce the next Annie Mac) and classrooms.
-As you’d expect, most instrumental choices can be accommodated, so if your daughter really wants to play the kora, they’ll find a way to get her a teacher.
+As you’d expect, most instrumental choices can be accommodated here, so if your daughter really wants to play the kora, Tudor will find a way to get her a teacher.

-Lots of schools talk the talk about extra-curricular and not hot-housing but I think one way where Tudor Hall has particular success is that the girls really recognise the benefit of not over-focusing on pure academics to forge interests in sport, music, anything extra-curricular.
-The teachers have made it clear here that girls have to offer more than brains and academic results to compete for places at university and in the workplace.
-With the trend towards anxiety in teens, that’s good to hear.
+Lots of schools talk the talk about extra-curricular and not hot-housing but I think one way where Tudor Hall has particular success is that the girls really recognise the benefit of not over-focusing on pure academics, forging interests in sport, music, anything extra-curricular.
+The teachers have made it clear here that girls have to offer more than brains and academic results to compete for places at university and in the workplace – and more than ever, that’s true.

 I went around different boarding houses, some swisher than others.
 The truth is boarding houses in most schools are the same – high street sofas and large TVs and table football in the communal areas, oak veneer bunkbeds in the rooms.
 House competitions and a buddying system encourages integration between the years.
-I had lunch with several boarding mistresses who seemed lovely and did get the sense that they were massively fond of the children and the kids were well-looked after.
 Day girls can also sleep over if there happen to be spare beds.

 Day pupils are in the clear minority at 25% but the school seems very aware of the need to integrate day girls and boarders and so day girls can stay until 9pm, have their own day rooms and can sleep over with very little notice.
 With a day that runs from 8am to 9pm it’s easy to see how a day girl who leaves at normal time might feel like they’re not fully involved in the school but with over 50 extracurricular clubs every week the emphasis is very much on joining in, so I don’t sense it’s a big issue.

-Fees: The boarding fee is £11,370 per term and the day fee is £7,115 per term so on the more expensive side for local independent schools.
+The boarding fee is £11,870 per term and the day fee is £7,365per term so on the more expensive side for local independent schools.
 Value for money?
 Hard to say, but the girls seem very happy, confident and there seems to be an absence of meanness and vanity amongst the girls – one of the things they love about being in an all-girls school is they don’t need to worry about how they look, and I remember that feeling myself back in the day.

-Word on the ground: Very happy parents at Tudor Hall.
+Very happy parents at Tudor Hall.
 The school is small (average class sizes only around 16) but not so tiny that the girls don’t have room to grow.
 The mums I nobbled talk about the school being nurturing.
 And girls I spoke to absolutely loved the school, but are aware of the lovely Tudor House ‘bubble’ – it’s such a lovely place, it’s very easy to stay inside it.

-Dare to disagree?!
-Have a look for yourself at the whole school on Saturday 12 May 10am-1pm.
+Dare to disagree?
+Be my guest!
+Have a look for yourself at the whole school on Saturday 11 May 10am-1pm.